jamesrharwood/equator-guidelines-website/guideline_repos/squire/items/13a_b_intervention_evolution_process_measures.md

 title: "13 a & b.
 Evolution of the intervention and details of process measures"
 checklist:
     text: |
-        A. Initial steps of the intervention(s) and their evolution over time (e.g., time-line diagram, flow chart, or table), including modifications made to the intervention during the project.
+        13a.
+Initial steps of the intervention(s) and their evolution over time (e.g., time-line diagram, flow chart, or table), including modifications made to the intervention during the project.

-        B. Details of the process measures and outcome.
+        13b.
+Details of the process measures and outcome.
 ---

 ## What to write